-Content Marketing Ops with Byron White [Podcast]
+Content Marketing Ops with WriteAccess CEO Byron White (Review)

-If you’re in content marketing and you’ve never heard of the Writer Access content marketing marketplace this episode can help you make more money for yourself and your clients.
+If you're in content marketing services and you've never heard of the Writer Access content marketing marketplace this episode can help you make more money for yourself and your clients.

 This is an exclusive interview with Writer Access CEO Byron White, who built an online marketplace that connects content marketers with freelance writers.
 It has star ratings, recommendations, writer portfolios and an escrow service for holding and releasing funds.
 Plus, they vet all their writers.

-In this episode, we talk about overcoming the two biggest challengers DTC and B2B content marketers face.
-If you’re a content marketing specialist, this conversation will be familiar and useful.
-If you’re looking for a content marketing agency near you, this will make you a smarter buyer of content marketing services.
+In this episode, we talk about overcoming the two biggest challengers DTC and B2B content marketing agencies face.
+If you're a content marketing specialist, this conversation will be familiar and useful.
+If you're looking for a content marketing agency near you, this will make you a smarter buyer of content marketing services.

 The first content marketing challenge is always finding good writers to scale an elite-level content marketing operation capable of outranking competitors by publishing large volumes of original, thought leadership grade content.